 Established in 1993, this award recognizes and acknowledges minority graduate students, such as those of African, Asian, Latino or Native American descent, who, through scholastic and personal achievement, manifest an interest in becoming professional archivists and active members of the Society of American Archivists.

-This award supports the Society of American Archivists' Archivists and Archives of Color Roundtable objectives of:
+This award supports the Society of American Archivists' Archivists and Archives of Color Section objectives of:

 1. Identifying minority students enrolled in postsecondary educational institutions.